A Scale What?

 The other way we can use a scale ruler is to convert the measurements on a drawing to real life.
 The first thing we must check is that a drawing has been printed at the correct scale.
 If not, we must determine the scale within the drawing.

 Once we know the drawing scale, we can use a scale ruler to determine the measurement shown on the drawing in real life.
-Say your drawing is a space at 1:100 and we want to know how big it is in real life.
+Say your drawing is a floor plan at 1:100 and we want to know how big the internal bathroom is.

 - We take our scale ruler and flip it to our 1:100 scale.

-- When we measure the internal walls of the space we can see that the drawing is 32mm x 18mm.
+- When we measure the internal walls of the bathroom we can see that the drawing is 36mm x 24mm.

 Before we start a drawing we must choose our scale and use it consistently.
 We must also clearly indicate the scale on the drawing so our viewer knows how to measure.
 There are three ways to represent a scale on a drawing.